-After reading the manual, you might still be a little confused on how to get started.
+After reading the manual, you might still be a little confused about how to get started.

 - Wash the inner pot, and all of the accessories before using it for the first time.
 Everything except for the base is dishwasher safe.
 You can hand wash for now, or find out more cleaning tips below.

 - Then, install the condensation cap on the back of the machine.

 - Next, place the steam release handle on the lid on the Instant Pot.
 Just push it down into the hole.

 Understanding The Functions